Methodology

 Divisiveness Score

-Divisiveness measures how split the community is on a person — a score of 100% means votes are perfectly split 50/50 in their matchups; 0% means near-consensus.
+Divisiveness measures how split the community is on a person.
+A score of 100% means votes are perfectly split 50/50 in their matchups; 0% means near-consensus.

 Formula: divisiveness = 1 - 2 × |p - 0.5|, averaged across all matchups weighted by vote count.
 Recalculated nightly.